 The traditional coffee style is dark because most Thai beans are robusta beans.
 Robusta is easier to grow, but doesn’t have have the subtleties of arabica.

 However, it makes a good dark roast with strong bitter flavors and has more caffeine than arabica.
 The bitterness contrasts beautifully with sweetened, condensed milk.
 The milk mellows out the bitterness of the coffee and the coffee adds a more complex flavor to go with the sweetness.

 Arabica beans are totally different.
 The best beans work well as a light or medium roast and can be incredibly fruity with complex flavor profiles.
 Without the harsh bitterness, you don’t need so much milk and sugar, which makes them perfect for filter coffee and espresso.

 The biggest change to Thai coffee is the growth of more Arabica trees and the increased focus on quality.

 Farmers in the border area of Northern Thailand used to grow a lot of opium so the government invested in growing coffee and other crops.
 But, most of the coffee planted was the Catimor variety of Arabica, which is genetically modified to resist disease.
-Great for yields, but usually not the tastiest type of Arabica.
+It produces a large amount of coffee, but it’s not the tastiest type of Arabica.

-Other types of arabica, like Typica and Bourbon, usually have more complex flavors, but are difficult to grow and susceptible to disease.
-Never-the-less they are getting more popular in Thailand and are helping to improve Thai coffee beans.
+Other types of Arabica, like Typica and Bourbon, usually have more complex flavors, but are difficult to grow and susceptible to disease.
+Never-the-less they are getting more popular in Thailand and are helping to improve the quality of Thai coffee beans.

 Where in Thailand to get great coffee